ministryofjustice/security-guidance/docs/email.md

 -   Don't make statements that defame, slander or lower the reputation of the MoJ, any person or organisation.
 -   Don't forward email [chain letters](#chain-letters) to your contacts.
 Instead, report them to [security@digital.justice.gov.uk](mailto:security@digital.justice.gov.uk).
 -   Avoid excessive use of email.
 Be aware of unsuitable attachments, for example video clips, images, or executable files.
 -   Avoid sending email to large numbers of recipients.
-Ask yourself if it really makes sense to "Reply All"?.
+Ask yourself if it really makes sense to "Reply All"?

 Be aware that the MoJ monitors the use of electronic communications and web-browsing.
 Your manager can request reports detailing your activity if they suspect inappropriate use of email or web-browsing facilities.

-For further information, ask your manager or contact your local IT help desk.

-Suppliers to the MoJ should first ask their usual MoJ points of contact.
+[Ask](#contact-details) if you want further information.

 ## Email threats